If you're looking for a pair of the best smart glasses around, we've got you covered right here.

 - TCL NXTWEAR Air

-The Vuzix Blade Upgraded, as things stand, are one of a handful of smart glasses around, and certainly do look rather capable.
+The Vuzix Blade Upgraded, as things stand, is one of a handful of smart glasses around, and certainly does look rather capable.

-You'll find that it runs Android and utilises a clever transparent display through waveguides which works via projecting the image onto a clear panel.
+You'll find that it runs Android and utilises a clever transparent display through waveguides which works by projecting the image onto a clear panel.

-The resolution for this is 480x480, meaning it is designed for showing key information only, but it's still rather cool that the glasses feature them.
+The resolution for this is 480 x 480, meaning its designed for showing key information only, but it's still rather cool that the glasses feature them.

 In addition, you'll find that the Vuzix Blade Upgraded runs Android and features voice control, which is convenient and offers up 8GB of total internal storage, which can be expanded via the included microSD card slot